saivamsi-github/loopme-ios-sdk/README.md

 ## What's new ##
 **v6.2.0**

-- Support MRAID 2.0 spec
+- Improved compliancy with MRAID 2.0 spec
 - Enhanced logging of errors to speed up troubleshooting
 - bug fixed